Profy8712/django-comments-spa/README.md

 The application is deployed for **testing and review purposes**.

-You can use the following credentials to test **authenticated functionality**:
+You can use the following credentials to test:
+- JWT authentication
-JWT authentication, authorized comment posting, and file uploads.
+- authorized comment posting
+- file uploads
+- WebSocket updates

 **Test user**
 - Login: `user`
 - Password: `User12345!`

-⚠️ These credentials are provided **for testing only** and have no administrative privileges.
+⚠️ These credentials are provided **for testing only**
+and have no administrative privileges.

 ---

-## 🔐 HTTPS Details (Important)

-- HTTPS is enabled via a **self-signed SSL certificate**
-- No domain name is used (IP-based access)
-- Nginx terminates SSL and proxies traffic to Docker containers
-- This setup reflects a **realistic production-style deployment** for:
-  - test assignments
-  - internal tools
-  - backend portfolio projects
-  - resource-limited environments

----
 ## 📊 Database Schema

-The database schema is provided in `docs/db_schema.sql`.
+The database schema is provided in:

+docs/db_schema.sql

+yaml
+Copy code

 The file can be opened in **MySQL Workbench** to review:
 - table structure
 - relationships
 - constraints

-Note: The project uses PostgreSQL, but MySQL Workbench is used as a universal schema viewer for review purposes.
+> Note: The project uses **PostgreSQL**, but MySQL Workbench is used
+> as a universal schema viewer for review purposes.

+---

 ## 👤 Author

 **Oleksandr Kurin**
 Python Backend Developer

+**Tech stack:**
-Stack: Django • DRF • Celery • Redis • RabbitMQ • Docker • PostgreSQL • AWS • Vue 3
+Django • DRF • Celery • Redis • RabbitMQ • PostgreSQL
+Docker • Nginx • AWS • WebSockets • Vue 3

 ---

 ## 📄 License

 MIT

----